House | 2 bedrooms | sleeps 4

 * Saturday to Saturday bookings.
 Mid week bookings and weekend bookings may be considered out of peak seasons.

-* Bed Linen, Towel Sets and Cots available for Hire
+* Bed Linen and Towel Sets available for Hire

 |Size||Sleeps up to 4, 2 bedrooms|